juliogonzalez/release-notes-jenkins-github/README.md

 **Why are you using GitHub commit log instead of the local commit log?**

-Because in my current project with make shallow clones for the CI so we can save a lot of space and bandwith.
+Because in my current project we make shallow clones for the CI so we can save a lot of space and bandwith.
 When you perform shallow clones you don't have the whole log but the last 'n' commits noted by the --depth argument (for Git CLI).